NWT ON THE LAND COLLABORATIVE

-I have a been a Board Member at Ecology North since June 2015.
+I was a Board Member at Ecology North from June 2015 to September 2017.
+For part of that time, I was the Co-Chair of the Board.
 Ecology North is a charitable, non-profit organization formed in 1971 to support sound environmental decision-making in the North.
 Ecology North’s programs focus on five priorities: climate change, environmental education, water, waste reduction, and local food production.
 A common thread throughout all of Ecology North’s programming is an emphasis on environmental, social, and community well-being.
-I was previously the Co-Chair of the Board.

 REEL PADDLING FILM FESTIVAL

 The Reel Paddling Film Festival is an international adventure film tour presenting the world’s best paddling films of the year—whitewater, sea kayaking, canoeing, SUP, action, and lifestyle—in more than 120 cities and towns across Canada, the United States, and around the world.
-In the winter of 2017, I organized the Reel Paddling Film Festival stop in Yellowknife in conjunction with Jeremy Emerson of WAMP.
+In the winter of 2017, I organized the Reel Paddling Film Festival stop in Yellowknife in collaboration with Jeremy Emerson of WAMP.
 I also worked with partners in Inuvik and Fort Smith to screen the top 2016 films in those communities.
 Together, the three events raised almost $2500 for grassroots paddling programs in the NWT.
 You can learn more about the 2017 NWT tour here.
+Stay tuned for more details about the 2018 tour stops in the NWT!

 In 2016, I was the City Organizer for PechaKucha Yellowknife.
 Four events were held over the course of the year: Why We Walk (January), Maps and Mapping (May), YK Food Matters (October), and #LovetheLand (December).
 The PechaKuchas were an opportunity to hear interesting stories from a diverse cast of characters, but also an chance to collaborate with the Prince of Wales Northern Heritage Centre, the Yellowknife Farmer’s Market, and the NWT Chapter of the Canadian Parks and Wilderness Society.